 Imagine dating someone who doesn’t believe that marriage is about serving one another?
 Have you thought about that?
 Are you willing to roll the dice on your future and hope your marriage will work without Christ?

 My intention is not to scare you but to help you think about your future in a more objective way, because God is love, if we don’t have God we don’t have love.

 Christian couples or Christian relationships are supposed to follow a certain set of rules that informs what they can or can’t do.
 Let’s just pick one, Boundaries.
 For you to be in a healthy relationship with another person you need to have some sort of boundaries to help protect you in the relationship.

 How will you convince him/her that sex before marriage is a sin?
-How will he/she feels when you tell them that you cna’t do sleepovers, deep kissing and those other stuffs that leads to sex?
+How will he/she feels when you tell them that you can’t do sleepovers, deep kissing, and that other stuff that leads to sex?

-Are you now convicned that you and your non believing partner needs to call it off?
+Are you now convinced that you and your non-believing partner need to call it off?

 Believe that God has a better plan

 The main reason why most of us are afraid of breaking up with a non-believer is that we feel like we will never find someone who can love us the way they do or even better.